 One note: I do keep the Banamine refrigerated, as here in Texas we are subjected to extremes in temperature and the idea of the paste getting hot and then cold does not sit well with me.
 Just as I pack my own food, I also pack Banamine.
 I also carry a tub of Bute in the tub in powder form, though you can use liquid or paste form as well.

 I then turn to the small immediate first aid kit that I carry in my saddle bags.
 Here is where you are going to have to consider the type of riding that you do.
 If you are taking day-long saddle trips into wilderness areas, where most of you will ride in groups, than I would suggest that you take along a much larger first aid kit.

 In fact, I would recommend that you invest in a pre-packed trail bag first aid kit - you can find these in numerous places online.
 To that I would add Bute, Banamine, and electrolyte, all in paste form, and I would keep these fresh and unexpired.

-For those of us that trail ride a few hours at a time on more, dare I say it, “civilized and manicured” type trails, and a lot of times alone, than I would suggest that you pack a smaller first aid kit.
-While not always advised to ride alone, I know that many of us do.
+For those of us that trail ride a few hours at a time on more, dare I say it, “civilized and manicured” type trails, and a lot of times alone, I suggest that you pack a smaller first aid kit.
+While not advised to ride alone, I know that many of us do.
 So, remember to always: